joemoose/psiops/_Scratch Pad.md

 -
 ---

+You’re an elite military operative who doesn’t fit into mainstream society.
+You’re the boots on the ground caught up in the death and destruction of secret proxy wars against oppressive establishments and supernatural threats.
+You may also be someone who can read a person’s thoughts or lift objects with your mind.
+The paranormal secrets of the Cold War are your cornerstone, and you fight for your country alongside others like you.

+---

 ## Tactical Supplies

 Tactical supplies are an abstract collection of mission-related standard-issue military gear such as rope, flashlights, multitools, and ammunition.
 You can restock supplies between missions back at base.